cayleeoconnor/cayleeoconnor.github.io/content/publication/CMS_School_Pairing/index.md

 publication: ""
 publication_short: ""

-abstract: After the end of court-mandated desegregation plans, many school districts in the U.S. have become re-segregated on race and economic status.
-In 2018, Charlotte-Mecklenburg Schools piloted a new voluntary integration plan in an attempt to curtail high rates of re-segregation within the district.
-This paper studies whether the new integration plan 1) was successful at reducing economic segregation within neighborhood schools, and/or 2) had an effect on students' educational outcomes.
+abstract: After the end of court-mandated desegregation, many U.S. school districts have experienced re-segregation by race and economic status.
+This paper examines the impact of modern, voluntary integration plans on reducing economic segregation in public K-12 schools by studying a 2018 integration policy in Charlotte, North Carolina and its effects on school- and student-level outcomes.
+I find that economic segregation significantly decreased at the affected schools; however, enrollment also dropped significantly, indicating that students responded endogenously to the policy.
+While average test scores at treated schools increased after the policy, students from predominantly low-SES schools experienced negative impacts on test scores, whereas those from predominantly high-SES schools saw improvements.

 # Summary.
 An optional shortened abstract.
-summary: After the end of court-mandated desegregation plans, many school districts in the U.S. have become re-segregated on race and economic status.
-In 2018, Charlotte-Mecklenburg Schools piloted a new voluntary integration plan in an attempt to curtail high rates of re-segregation within the district.
-This paper studies whether the new integration plan 1) was successful at reducing economic segregation within neighborhood schools, and/or 2) had an effect on students' educational outcomes.
+summary: After the end of court-mandated desegregation, many U.S. school districts have experienced re-segregation by race and economic status.
+This paper examines the impact of modern, voluntary integration plans on reducing economic segregation in public K-12 schools by studying a 2018 integration policy in Charlotte, North Carolina and its effects on school- and student-level outcomes.
+I find that economic segregation significantly decreased at the affected schools; however, enrollment also dropped significantly, indicating that students responded endogenously to the policy.
+While average test scores at treated schools increased after the policy, students from predominantly low-SES schools experienced negative impacts on test scores, whereas those from predominantly high-SES schools saw improvements.

 tags: